keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc12-azurelrc.md

     * Azure reports the number of fault domains as 20.
     * Comparisons: LRC lower bound curve vs RS lower bound curve for fault domain <= 20
-        * LRC achieves higher cost and performance trade-off than RS.
+        * LRC achieves a higher cost and performance trade-off than RS.
     * Comparisons: LRC vs other code constructions: HoVer, Stepped Combination, Weaver and RS codes